BernardoRode/BernardoRode/README.md

- 🏠 Moro em Sapucaia do Sul
+ 🏠 Rio grande do sul